digi-embedded/meta-digi/README.md

   performance is optimized
 * When working as an access point, DFS capable channels in band A are not currently supported.
+* The QCA6564 wireless chip does not support Wake On Wireless LAN

 ## Digi ConnectCore 6